 Cons: It can be expensive.

 Where to find it: Talk to local vegetable farmers about where they get their compost, and also try landscapers.
 Look on the web, too—it can’t hurt.
-You can also make your own if you have the means and the raw material.
+You can also make your own mulch if you have the means and the raw materials.